Advanced Deployment

 coupled with high speed updates on source oracles.
 It is safe to leave it at a value of 4.

-within your Oval deployment which gives you control over all 3 configurations listed above.
+The simplest way to customize these settings is to use the within your Oval deployment which gives you control over all 3 configurations listed above.
 This controller has an Owner

 which has exclusive permissions to modify these settings.
 An example usage of this controller could be to set the BaseController